Breta01/virtual-warehouse/docs/source/getting_started/index.rst

    .. code-block:: bash

       # Install Python 3 (follow instructions at https://www.python.org)
+      # Following command creates virtual environment venv with all requirements
-      make.bat install
+      make.bat venv
-      start "Virtual Warehouse.exe"

-Run the application by running the `main.py <https://github.com/Breta01/virtual-warehouse/blob/master/main.py>`_ file in the root directory.
-You can also use Makefile:
+It is recommended to use Makefile (make.bat) for running the application.
+Before running the application you have to build resources (Makefile/make.bat does that automatically).
+After that you can also run the application by running the `main.py <https://github.com/Breta01virtual-warehouse/blob/master/main.py>`_ file in the root directory.

+Using Makefile/make.bat as follows:

 .. tab:: Unix (Linux / macOS)